 If you are interested in learning more, please reach out to Anne Theurkauf at firstname.lastname@example.org.

-A. Theurkauf, Q. H. Ho, R. Ilyes, N. Ahmed, and M. Lahijanian, “Chance-Constrained Motion Planning with Event-Triggered Estimation,” in IEEE Conference on Robotics and Automation (ICRA), London, England, UK, 2023. (to appear)
+A. Theurkauf, Q. H. Ho, R. Ilyes, N. Ahmed, and M. Lahijanian, “Chance-Constrained Motion Planning with Event-Triggered Estimation,” in International Conference on Robotics and Automation (ICRA), London, England, UK, 2023.

 M. Lahijanian et al., “Resource-performance tradeoff analysis for mobile robots,” IEEE Robotics and Automation Letters, vol. 3, no. 3, pp. 1840–1847, 2018.